 The average cost of a budget motherboard is about $100.

-Home and office users take a liking for these motherboards since they are cheap and offer the basic features for low demanding environments.
+Home and office users like these motherboards since they are cheap and offer the basic features for low-demanding environments.

 These are also great for gamers with a very tight budget.

 AMD B Series, Intel B*60 Intel H*70 Are Considered Mid Range Chipsets

 AMD B and Intel B series chipsets are considered mid-range builders’ favorites.
 Most average gamers tend to go for these chipsets.

 Intel H*70 chipsets are a notch better than the Intel B*60 series chipsets.

 An average motherboard with midrange chipsets costs about $150.